-Small Charity Week celebrates and raises awareness of the essential work of the UK’s small charity sector who make an invaluable contribution to the lives of millions of individuals, communities and causes across the UK and the rest of the world.
+Small Charity Week celebrates and raises awareness of the essential work of the UK’s small charity sector which makes an invaluable contribution to the lives of millions of individuals, communities and causes across the UK and the rest of the world.

-The big name charities do brilliant work, but there are plenty of smaller ones which have a direct impact at a community level which cannot afford the publicity campaigns of the bighitters.
+The big-name charities do brilliant work, but there are plenty of smaller ones which have a direct impact at a community level and cannot afford the publicity campaigns of the big hitters.

 Here’s a selection of small local charities doing inspirational work who will appreciate your support whether it’s a donation, fundraising, volunteering or just spreading the word.

 42nd Street engage with young people facing tough times, supporting the emotional well-being and mental health of young people aged 11-25, and providing free and confidential services.
 They also run social action programmes, deliver specialist training and made the ultimate step in supporting young people by setting up The Horsfall, an exciting creative venue inspired by the 19th-century cultural experiment of the Ancoats Art Museum.